ArendPeter/GameMakerGuide/docs/12_Platformer_CharacterAnimation/2_Arms.md

 ## point_direction

 The ``point_direction()`` function is the core piece to this effect.
 We give it x, y values for 2 points (a total of 4 parameters), and it returns the angle from the first point to the second.
-Let's use our debugging ``print()`` function again to get some intuition for this
+Let's use our debugging ``print()`` function again to get some intuition for this (you'll probably need to copy the script from the previous project)

 ```
 // oPlayer Create